-PICTURE OF DORIAN GRAY CECIL

-DREEME

-Oscar Wilde Theodore Winthrop

-Oscar Wilde and Theodore Winthrop

-The Picture of Dorian Gray & Cecil Dreeme

-Classic Gay Novels

-e-artnow, 2021

-Contact: info@e-artnow.org

-EAN: 4064066499358

-Table of Contents

-The Picture of Dorian Gray

-Original 1890 Version

-Revised & Expanded 1891 Version

-Cecil Dreeme

-The Picture of Dorian Gray

-(Oscar Wilde)

-Table of Contents

-Original 1890 Version Revised & Expanded 1891 Version

-The Picture of Dorian Gray by Oscar Wilde

-Original 1890 Version

-Table of Contents

-- $\overline{}$ ₩. h $\sim$

-Chapter • e U IJ a П L

-Chapter II

-Chapter III

-Chapter IV

-Chapter V

-Chapter VI

-Chapter VII

-Chapter VIII

-Chapter IX

-Chapter X

-Chapter XI

-Chapter XII

-Chapter XIII

-CHAPTER I

-Table of Contents

-The studio was filled with the rich odor of roses, and when the light summer wind stirred amidst the trees of the garden there came through the open door the heavy scent of the lilac, or the more delicate perfume of the pink-flowering thorn.
+The studio was filled with the rich odour of roses, and when the light summer wind stirred amidst the trees of the garden, there came through the open door the heavy scent of the lilac, or the more delicate perfume of the pinkflowering thorn.

-From the corner of the divan of Persian saddle-bags on which he was lying, smoking, as usual, innumerable cigarettes, Lord Henry Wotton could just catch the gleam of the honey-sweet and honey-colored blossoms of the laburnum, whose tremulous branches seemed hardly able to bear the burden of a beauty so flame-like as theirs; and now and then the fantastic shadows of birds in flight flitted across the long tussore-silk curtains that were stretched in front of the huge window, producing a kind of momentary Japanese effect, and making him think of those pallid jadefaced painters who, in an art that is necessarily immobile, seek to convey the sense of swiftness and motion.
-The sullen murmur of the bees shouldering their way through the long unmown grass, or circling with monotonous insistence round the black-crocketed spires of the early June hollyhocks, seemed to make the stillness more oppressive, and the dim roar of London was like the bourdon note of a distant organ.
+From the corner of the divan of Persian saddle-bags on lying, smoking, as which he was was his custom. innumerable cigarettes, Lord Henry Wotton could just catch the gleam of the honey-sweet and honey-coloured blossoms of a laburnum, whose tremulous branches seemed hardly able to bear the burden of a beauty so flamelike as theirs; and now and then the fantastic shadows of birds in flight flitted across the long tussore-silk curtains that were stretched in front of the huge window, producing a kind of momentary Japanese effect, and making him think of those pallid, jade-faced painters of Tokyo who, through the medium of an art that is necessarily immobile, seek to convey the sense of swiftness and motion.
+The sullen murmur of the bees shouldering their way through the long unmown grass, or circling with monotonous insistence round the dusty gilt horns of the straggling woodbine, seemed to make the stillness more oppressive.
+The dim roar of London was like the bourdon note of a distant organ.

-In the centre of the room, clamped to an upright easel, stood the full-length portrait of a young man of extraordinary personal beauty, and in front of it, some little distance away, was sitting the artist himself, Basil Hallward, whose sudden disappearance some years ago caused, at

-the time, such public excitement, and gave rise to so many strange conjectures.
+In the centre of the room, clamped to an upright easel, stood the full-length portrait of a young man of extraordinary personal beauty, and in front of it, some little distance away, was sitting the artist himself, Basil Hallward, whose sudden disappearance some years ago caused, at the time, such public excitement and gave rise to so many strange conjectures.